MigueGo/Get-SPFarmLogs/README.md

 ```

+note: important you need to run your Powershell windows in administrator mode.

 ## Detailed Description

 **this is a script to be run in PowerShell UI (like PowerShell ISE) or a Powershell window.
 The loading of the SharePoint module is already included in the script.**